The Information Protection Addendum Version 11 will go into effect on July 1, 2024. You can find the terms which apply prior to July 1, 2024 here

 The following Parts B (“Process Outsourcing Requirements”) and C (“HIPAA Business Associate Requirements”) will apply to the extent applicable to the Services performed.
 Part B: Process Outsourcing Requirements 1.
 Introduction.

-You will comply with this Part B to the both of the following conditions apply: (i) Your personnel are provisioned with access to Protected Information on Google-owned or provisioned devices, systems, or endpoints and (ii) at least 15 of Your personnel will be providing services to Google from Your work location.
+You will comply with this Part B to the extent both of the following conditions apply: (i) Your personnel are provisioned with access to Protected Information on Google-owned or provisioned devices, systems, or endpoints and (ii) at least 15 of Your personnel will be providing services to Google from Your work location.

 2. Additional Security Requirements.